 Our team worked collaboratively with resources from multiple client departments to gather requirements and design, develop and deploy the various solutions.
 The team worked in an agile environment, implementing releases over multiple 2-week sprint periods.

 Reducing physical contact and call volumes for testing requests

-Allowing citizens to request COVID-19 tests online not only minimizes physical contact, but also reduces call center volumes.
-The new test request solution both streamlines the test intake process and reduces backlogs for call center teams.
+Allowing citizens to request COVID-19 tests online not only minimizes physical contact, but also reduces call centre volumes.
+The new test request solution both streamlines the test intake process and reduces backlogs for call centre teams.

 Integrated into health systems, the test request solution securely collects and stores information and securely sends PDFs containing patient information to remote testing stations to ensure all information is on hand.
 The solution also provides the government with the critical data needed to analyze and predict COVID-19 patterns.